How to find a MAC address

 Finding a MAC address in a router

 A MAC address can also be found on for any device connected to your network.
 Accessing your router for this information can sometimes be a lot easier than trying to find the address on some devices such as a security camera, DVR, or another device.

-To find the MAC address on your router, you need to access your router setup or console and from within the console view all devices connected to the network.
+To find the MAC address on your router, you need to access your router setup or console and from in the console view all devices connected to the network.